Small Business Monthly Bookkeeping

 A bank will not allow you, not for long anyway, to have negative cash.
-If you do temporarily have negative cash then what you really have is a liability (a NSF check or a check you are holding in your desk drawer & have not mailed), not a negative asset.
+If you do temporarily have negative cash in Quickbooks but not in your bank balance, then what you really have is a liability (a NSF check or a check you are holding in your desk drawer & have not mailed), not a negative asset.
 Your assets & liabilities are understated.

-If you have negative Accounts Receivable on the Balance Sheet, then you have received a payment for which you did not enter an invoice.
-Your Income & Accounts Receivable are understated.
+If you have negative Accounts Receivable on the Balance Sheet, then you have received a payment for which you did not enter an invoice and you posted the payment to Accounts Receivable.
+Since Quickbooks increases income whenever you enter an invoice, that means that your Income & Accounts Receivable are both understated.

-If you have a negative Accounts Payable on the Balance Sheet, then you have entered a payment for which you did not enter a payables invoice.
+If you have a negative Accounts Payable on the Balance Sheet, then you have entered a payment for which you did not first enter a payables invoice and then you posted the payment to Accounts Payable.
+So you reduced accounts payable for a payable that was never posted.
 Expenses & Accounts Payable are understated.